 An area in the back of the cafeteria is designated for lost items.
 Please check this area when you are in the building.
 We have many items that are never claimed each year and must be donated to charity.

 The Knox County School System provides a variety of services for students who qualify for special education under the Individual with Disabilities ACT (IDEA) or Section 504 of the Vocational Rehabilitation Act.

 Any child receiving medication at school must comply with Knox County School Policy.
 This policy is intended to safeguard medication administered at school.
 Medication forms are available in the main office.

 VISITING THE SCHOOL

-Please leave forgotten items (lunch money, backpacks, homework, shoes, etc.) on the visitor sign in table in the office.
+Check in forgotten items (lunch money, backpacks, lunches, homework, etc.) at the Office window.
 Be sure your child’s name and teacher are on each item.
-Teachers and students know to check this table for their forgotten items.

 We do not interrupt classroom instruction during the hours of 7:45-2:45.